 It smells so bad, that it reminds me of an incident when I was in college, when my friend and I got drunk on potato vodka and rode our bicycles to the local mall.
 At the mall, we wandered into a Kay-Bee toy store.
-While we were in there, goofing around, my friend, Anton, cracked open a liquid glitterglobe that was on the end of a pencil.
+While we were in there, goofing around, my friend, Anton, cracked open a liquid glitterglobe that was on the end of a Little Mermaid pencil with Ariel inside.
 He proceeded to flick the glitterglobe juice on me.
 The juice had an odor that hit me almost immediately, and as a result, I laughed so hard I peed my pants.
 Now this sounds like a bizarre reaction, and without context, it is bizarre.
 Here's the context: I peed my pants because the liquid that came out of that globe that he flicked on me smelled like chemical death.
 It was so vile and toxic-smelling, all I could think was, "How badly will the children buying these pencils be contaminated?"
 Yes, I thought it was hilarious that a toy store could be so irresponsible.

 I learned later that they actually make the juice toxic-smelling so kids WON'T consume it...